New studies are being added all the time – check back soon if you don’t see one available for your dog!

 Comparison of Two Surgical Techniques and Long Term Outcomes to Alleviate Congenital Constriction in Dogs

-Complete Title: Prospective, Long-Term Evaluation of Esophageal Function and Clinical Outcome Following Surgical Treatment of Vascular Ring Anomalies (VRA) in Dogs
+Scientific Title: Prospective, Long-Term Evaluation of Esophageal Function and Clinical Outcome Following Surgical Treatment of Vascular Ring Anomalies (VRA) in Dogs

 Study Investigator: Dr. Ameet Singh